zeroknowledgediscovery/zedwiki/development/zbldev.md

 # Epic APP

+Lets worry about this a bit later.
+Lets focus on making a SAAS model dployed for our ZCOR models firts

 # PreSAAS ZCoR Applioation
     + what is the "rwasest" data input we can have
     + have option for calibration